frontend-development-at-novatec/multiple-ng2-apps-on-one-page/README.md

 **Docker(-Compose), Nodejs and NPM are required.**

 In order to get started just type `npm install`.
 In order to get the Docker container up and running, you first have to build (`npm run build`) the apps and shared-services.
-Finally type `docker-compose up --build` into your console.
+Finally type `docker-compose up --build` into your console and browse to [http://localhost:8080](http://localhost:8080)